 The most important point is that an unlocked phone is almost always a better deal than buying a phone on contract.

 The only real exception to this are Apple's iPhones - because of their traditional popularity, operators do often subsidise the cost of buying an iPhone in order to lock you into a lucrative long-term deal.

 But generally speaking if you can afford the upfront cost of the handset, you will pay less over the life of your phone by buying unlocked.

-More importantly, you are not locked in.
+More importantly, you are not locked in to a lengthy contract.
 If you want a new handset at any time, you can buy one without having to up-purchase your way out of a contract, or commit to another two years.